zachstrennen/R_Code_Authorship_Analysis/README.md

 ### `wallace_pipeline.R`

-Each author pairing is iterated through and LASSO regression is used to predict the authorship of the testing set.
+Each author pairing is iterated through using a nested loop and LASSO regression is used to predict the authorship of the testing set.
 The accuracy is recorded.
 The coefficients of each model are stored in a dataframe for Principal Component Analysis.

 ### `pca.R`